Share this in person or you can use a picture of this QR Code on printed material to link back to this page.

 • Building communities, reducing isolation and contact without expecting communities to support on purely voluntary basis.

-• Need assurance of quality of available care services- especially as CQC withdrawing from frequency of site visits.
+• Need assurance of quality of available care services-especially as CQC withdrawing from frequency of site visits.

 • Workforce strategy needed- recruitment- understand serious shortages and difficulty in recruitment- need valuing, promotion as a career, fair pay- especially after covid experience of workers.
 Liaison with Trade Unions needed by council and care providers.

-• Shortage of reasonably priced \care services esp Care Homes.
-How often are LA paying over agreed maximum fees for the LA to pay?
+How often are Local Authorities (LA) paying over agreed maximum fees for the LA to pay?
 What are the maximums we pay currently?
 National issues of high care costs reflected here? ( private payers supporting LA funded places??).
-We want not for profit and Council run services wherever possible ( as per ruling group manifesto).
-Value for Money assessments to be also around staff pay, terms and conditions, and Ageing well- social capital,

-• Social Care to link and promote reduction of social isolation.
+• Social Care to link and promote reduction of Social Isolation.
 Including council tackling causes/ contributory factors of isolation- some mentioned above.
 Impact of loss of day services with door to door transport needs review.

 NHS

 • Expediting hospital discharge too much of a pre occupation.
-Leads to readmissions , discharge to carers who are unprepared/ not enough home care once home.
+Leads to readmissions, discharge to carers who are unprepared/ not enough home care once home.

 • Amalgamation of Strategic Health Authorities with E and W Sussex in danger of Brighton and Hove resident needs being overlooked.
 Eg of closure of dementia beds at Mill View Hospital, saying we can go to Uckfield or Worthing(!)We welcome our inclusion on Health Overview Scrutiny Committee - need genuine voice/ listening.